FedRAMP/docs/docs/persistent-validation-and-assessment.md

 All FedRAMP 20x Authorized providers are expected to implement persistent validation programs as part of their core engineering workflow.
 These programs should be optimized to deliver value to the provider and their engineering teams first and foremost, though agencies and other customers will benefit from the improved security and insight resulting from high quality persistent validation programs.

 To obtain and maintain a FedRAMP 20x authorization, providers will be required to have their persistent validation programs assessed regularly for effectiveness and completeness.

-???+ success "Effective Date(s) & Overall Applicability"
-    **FedRAMP 20x:** Mandatory (Phase Two Pilot)

-      - This policy applies to all FedRAMP 20x authorizations.
-      - Phase One Pilot participants have one year from authorization to fully address this policy but must demonstrate continuous quarterly progress.
-      - Phase Two Pilot participants must demonstrate significant progress towards addressing this policy prior to submission for authorization review.

-    **FedRAMP Rev5:** Optional (Closed Beta)

-      - Rev5 Authorized providers MUST NOT adopt this standard without participating in a formal beta process with FedRAMP.
-      - Rev5 providers MUST first align with the Significant Change Notification Standard and the Vulnerability Detection and Response Standard.

 ??? info "Version 25.11B published on 2025-12-01 "
     **History:**